 Cats are living longer and healthier lives, thanks to improved veterinary care, better nutrition, and the fact that most pet cats are indoor cats.
 The definition of an older cat is usually preceded by the term “senior” or “geriatric.”
 Cats are considered senior between the ages of 11 and 14, and geriatric over the age of 15.
 Aging is a slow and gradual process, and there are things you can do to help keep your senior cat happy and healthy well into her golden years.Continue Reading

-The J.M.
+In 2017, the J.M.
 Smucker Company expanded its voluntary recall on certain lots of 9Lives™, EverPet™, and Special Kitty™ canned cat food due to possible low levels of thiamine (Vitamin B1).
 The issue was discovered by the Quality Assurance team during a review of production records at the manufacturing facility.
 No illnesses related to this issue have been reported to date.
 The recall was first announced on January 3.Continue Reading

 Sneezing, runny nose, runny eyes, lack of appetite, fever – most humans know these symptoms only too well.
 If you see them in your cat, chances are, your cat has contracted an upper respiratory infection very similar to a cold.
 Continue Reading